LaresLLC/SysmonConfigPusher/README.md

 **Create Directories** - This creates a directory called SysmonFiles in the C:\ drive of the hosts you selected

-**Push Newest Executable from Sysinternals** - This downloads the 64bit version of Sysmon from live.sysinternals.com and places it in C:\SysmonFiles on the selected hosts
+**Push Newest Executable from Sysinternals** - This downloads Sysmon.exe from live.sysinternals.com and places it in C:\SysmonFiles on the selected hosts

-**Install Sysmon On Selected Computers** - This initates the "Sysmon64.exe -accepteula -i" command on the selected computers for a base Sysmon installation
+**Install Sysmon On Selected Computers** - This initates the "Sysmon.exe -accepteula -i" command on the selected computers for a base Sysmon installation

 **Push Configs** - This initates a download of the selected configuration file on the selected computers

-**Update Config on Selected Computers** - This initiates the "Sysmon64.exe -c <config value.xml>" command on the selected computers
+**Update Config on Selected Computers** - This initiates the "Sysmon.exe -c <config value.xml>" command on the selected computers

 **Uninstall Sysmon from Selected Computers** - Uninstalls Sysmon from the selected computers using the -u flag